 2B: Ice shapes the Polar landscape.

-- 2B-2: Tundra is a treeless area with permanently frozen soil (permafrost) and low growing vegetation.
+- 2B-1: Tundra is a treeless area with permanently frozen soil (permafrost) and low growing vegetation.

-- 2B-3: The Antarctic ice sheets (land ice) are the largest on Earth, containing 90% of the world’s ice, while the Greenland ice sheet contains 10%.
+- 2B-3: Areas of land ice larger than 50km2 are found only on Greenland and Antarctica.
+The Antarctic ice sheets are the largest on Earth, containing 90% of the world’s ice, while the Greenland ice sheet contains 10%.

-2C: Sea ice naturally melts and forms with the seasons.
-However, this natural cycle is affected by increasing air and water temperatures occurring at the Poles due to climate change.
+2C: Sea ice naturally shrinks and expands with the seasons.
+However, this natural dynamic cycle is affected by increasing air and water temperatures occurring at the Poles due to climate change.